dita-ot/dita-ot/README.markdown

 - Java Development Kit 8 or newer

-## Install
+## Installing

+1. Download the distribution package from [dita-ot.org/download][9].
+2. Extract the contents of the package to the directory where you want to install the DITA-OT.

+### Installing on macOS via Homebrew

-On macOS you can install dita-ot using homebrew:
+On macOS, you can also install DITA-OT using the [Homebrew][10] package manager:

-`brew install dita-ot`
+    brew install dita-ot

+Homebrew will automatically download the latest version of the toolkit, install it in a subfolder of the local package Cellar and symlink the `dita` command to `/usr/local/bin/dita`.

 ## Building